DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 }
 ```

-We want to use the `else` here because you cannot should left and right at the same time.
+We want to use the `else` statement here because you cannot move left and right at the same time.
 This makes it so only one can run each frame.
 Go ahead and try this out.\
 Next we add the <kbd>&#8593;</kbd> and <kbd>&#8595;</kbd> keys to this.
 We want to duplicate what we currently have so that left and right are an `if else` and up and down are a seperate `if else`.

 ```csharp